ofiwg/libfabric/man/fi_usnic.7.md

     * The tag matching interface is not supported.
     * *FI_MSG_PREFIX* is only supported on *FI_EP_DGRAM* and usage
       is limited to the 1.1 release.
-    * Posting a send operation with a buffer smaller than 18 bytes may result in an incorrect completion length on the receiving end.
   * The usnic libfabric provider supports extensions that provide information and functionality beyond the standard libfabric interface.
 See the "USNIC EXTENSIONS" section, below.